Amazon.com, Inc. (AMZN) Stock Could Give Users a Prime Reason to Shop Whole Foods

-So with the merger of Amazon.com, Inc. (NASDAQ:AMZN) and Whole Foods Market, Inc. (NASDAQ:WFM) now complete, let’s examine what kind of nifty synergies Amazon.com is going to create and how AMZN stock will benefit in the long term.
+With the merger of Amazon.com, Inc. (NASDAQ:AMZN) and Whole Foods Market, Inc. (NASDAQ:WFM) now complete, let’s examine what kind of nifty synergies Amazon.com is going to create and how AMZN stock will benefit in the long term.

-The first angle that I think AMZN stock is going to aim for is to engineer a turnaround of Whole Foods, but do so in a way that leverages its own massive infrastructure and ability to develop Whole Foods from an organics grocery store to a kind of Amazon satellite store.
+The first angle that I think Amazon is going to aim for is to engineer a turnaround of Whole Foods, but do so in a way that leverages its own massive infrastructure and ability to develop Whole Foods from an organics grocery store to a kind of Amazon satellite store.

 With respect to the brand and its organic products, let’s recall that Whole Foods was once king of the hill with respect to organic foods.
 It was known as “Whole Paycheck” because it established price points that made it an upscale brand.
 If you wanted organics, you had to pay for it.

-Whole Foods was, effectively, a monopoly with a couple of hundred stores.
+Whole Foods was originally the 800-pound gorilla in the organics space.
+The space was heavily fragmented and Whole Foods either rolled up the little guys or expanded its own stores.
+It effectively had no competition in the areas it operated in, because it only had a couple of hundred stores.

 It made a solid profit, had great growth and cash flow, and expanded with no debt.
 Then other chains went public, like The Fresh Market, and a few hundred other stores were in the space, but not enough to really dent Whole Foods.

 But then all the regular grocers started offering in-house organics.
 I didn’t think it would matter, but I was wrong.
 The competition really did hurt Whole Foods, and badly, as everyone got into the game.
 Organics have become a commodity in many ways.
 There is some price premium for them, but it’s not what it used to be.